nhscc/learner-resources/judging/how-to-judge/README.md

 - A computer with internet access that you can install AWS WorkSpaces on
 - The names and Reviewr submission data of the teams whose solutions you're responsible for judging
-- If you're a Code judge: sufficient programming experience in JavaScript, PHP, and/or Java
+- If you're a code judge: sufficient programming experience in JavaScript, PHP, and/or Java
   - If you're assigned a project using a programming language you're unfamiliar with, let us know.